Department of Traffic Enforcement

 Since 2010, and on behalf of the Bureau of Police Research & Development, Ministry of Home Affairs, the IRTE has conducted 85 training programmes for police officers in the area of Road Accident Investigation.

-Launched by India’s’ Transport Minister Mr. Gadkari in 2014, over the last 6 years the IRTE has conducted training for traffic police officers in 65 cities across India under the Road to Safety initiative, which was supported by the Diageo Foundation.
+Over the last 8 years the IRTE has conducted training for traffic police officers in 65 cities across India under the Road to Safety initiatives.
 Each programme was preceded by a research study conducted in all respective cities and adjoining highways, in order to understand the local conditions and problems.
 These include: causes and type of traffic violations, black spots, congestion, and issues related to traffic engineering and data management.
 Modules and delivery systems were tailor made to support the local police in their capacity building.

-For the Ministry of Road Transport & Highways, Government of India, the IRTE has conducted 50 training programmes on traffic management and road accident investigation over the last 5 years, for officers of the transport department and the traffic police.
+For the Ministry of Road Transport & Highways, Government of India, the IRTE has conducted more than 50 training programmes on traffic management and road accident investigation over the last 8 years, for officers of the transport department and the traffic police.

 The IRTE has also conducted training for police officers from Myanmar, Sri Lanka, Bhutan, Nepal and Tanzania after conducting required research in the respective countries.